-Publication date: July 2021 Duration: 2021-NK

-This GDS replaces: From the Knowledge Wave

-to the Digital Age - Mai I Te Ao Mātauranga Ki Te

-Ao Matihiko Nei (2019)
+Publication date: Duration: Number of pages: Signed by: This GDS replaces: July 2021 2021-NK 5 Not signed From the Knowledge Wave to the Digital Age - Mai I Te Ao Mātauranga Ki Te Ao Matihiko Nei (2019)

-Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Legislation: Not applicable
+Jointly held with: Not applicable

-Opportunities 2021 Scoring & Threats Rank: Capabilities Alignment 12 153= out of 221 GDSs & Resources & Authority 17 out of the 25 GDSs in the Ministry of Business, Innovation and Employment 22 out of the 32 GDSs in the Economic Development and Vision & Benefits Implementation

-Infrastructure Sector
+Transferred from: Not applicable

+Strategy map: Not found

+Legislation: Not applicable

-Focus (Strategy) Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
+Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
 3.5 4 1.2 Does it identify potential threats going forward?
 0 4 1.3 Does it contain a clear statement describing the problem that the strategy is trying to solve?
 6.5 8 2: Capabilities and Resources 2.1 Does it identify current and future capabilities?
 1 4 2.2 Does it identify what capabilities it does not have and needs to acquire or work around?
 2 4 2.3 Does it identify current and future resources?
 1 4 2.4 Does it identify what resources it does not have and needs to acquire or work around?
-1 4 3: Vision and Benefits (Purpose) , 3.1 Does it provide a clear aspirational statement as to what success would look like?
+1 4 3: Vision and Benefits (Purpose) 3.1 Does it provide a clear aspirational statement as to what success would look like?
 2 8 3.2 Does it identify who the beneficiaries are and how they will benefit?
 2 4 3.3 Does it describe how success will be measured and over what time frame?
 0 4 4: Approach and Focus (Strategy) 4.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-3 4 4.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, 3 4 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to 4.2 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, 0 4 4.2 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of 0 4 4.2 4.3 4.4 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-0 4 4.2 4.3 4.4 5: Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-Implementation and Accountability Does it identify who is responsible for 0 3 4 4 4.2 4.3 4.4 5: 5.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-Implementation and Accountability Does it identify who is responsible for implementing the GDS?
-0 3 1 4 4 4 4.2 4.3 4.4 5: 5.1 5.2 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-Implementation and Accountability Does it identify who is responsible for implementing the GDS?
-Does it identify who will report on its progress?
-Does it explain how progress will be reported and 0 3 1 0 0 0 4 4 4 4.2 4.3 4.4 5: 5.1 5.2 5.3 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-Implementation and Accountability Does it identify who is responsible for implementing the GDS?
-Does it identify who will report on its progress?
-Does it explain how progress will be reported and over what time frames?
-Does it discuss whether the GDS will undergo 0 3 1 4 4 4 4 4.2 4.3 4.4 5: 5.1 5.2 5.3 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-Does it identify a range of strategic options to solve the problem?
-Does it clearly describe the chosen approach, outlining what it will and will not do?
-Does it highlight the risks, costs and benefits of the chosen pathway/approach?
-Implementation and Accountability Does it identify who is responsible for implementing the GDS?
-Does it identify who will report on its progress?
-Does it explain how progress will be reported and over what time frames?
-Does it discuss whether the GDS will undergo a review while it is active or once it is completed?
-0 3 1 4 4 4 4

-6.3 Does it align with its department's annual report?
+3 4 4.2 Does it identify a range of strategic options to solve the problem?
+0 4 4.3 Does it clearly describe the chosen approach, outlining what it will and will not do?
+3 4 4.4 Does it highlight the risks, costs and benefits of the chosen pathway/approach?
+1 4 5: Implementation and Accountability 5.1 Does it identify who is responsible for implementing the GDS?
+0 4 5.2 Does it identify who will report on its progress?
+0 4 5.3 Does it explain how progress will be reported and over what time frames?
+0 4 5.4 Does it discuss whether the GDS will undergo a review while it is active or once it is completed?
+0 4 6: Alignment and Authority 6.1 Does it discuss predecessors to the strategy and identify any lessons learnt from these?
+1 4 6.2 Does it align with its department's SOI?
+3 6 6.3 Does it align with its department's annual report?
+6 6 Tota ıl 36 96